adny/AdvertRotator/README.md

 A Windows 8.1 advert rotator in for HTML/JS apps

-Firstly, use this at your own risk for the moement, it is in very early stages, and is quite tailored to my own needs at the moment, thou feel free to fork/push changes.
+Firstly, use this at your own risk for the moment, it is in very early stages, and is quite tailored to my own needs at the moment, thou feel free to fork/push changes.

 Usage
 =============